vsczpv/vvm-riscv/README.md

 # VVM-RISCV
 ---

-vvm-riscv is a minimal RISC-V instruction-set-simulator/emulator oriented for educational and recreational purposes.
+vvm-riscv is a minimal RISC-V instruction-set-simulator oriented for educational and recreational purposes.
 It exclusively runs flat binaries and implements the Unprivileged-20191213 specification.

 # Dependencies
 ---